-Just as both the theoretical and the practical standpoints involve second order claims about freedom, each also involves second order claims about the dependence of standpoints on each other.
-The practical standpoint directly implies a second order claim of the dependence of what can be observed on (among other things) the choices of human agents.
-The theoretical standpoint does not imply this claim, but the incompleteness of that standpoint requires admitting that the theoretical standpoint itself can find its ultimate satisfaction only in a standpoint that allows for an unconditioned ground of the conditioned effects that are its immediate objects of study.
-In that sense, both standpoints posit the dependence thesis in ways that mutually support one another and that satisfy the concerns raised in the last section.
-A two standpoint account can make sense of the dependence of "appearances" on "things in themselves."22
+standpoint does not imply this claim, but it implies the priority of the practical both in that the theoretical standpoint can find its ultimate satisfaction only in a standpoint that allows for an unconditioned ground of the conditioned effects that are its immediate objects of study and in that the theoretical standpoint involves a sort of practice invoking standards of epistemic responsibility that imply some sort of freedom.
+Because both standpoints posit the grounding thesis in ways that mutually support one another, a two-standpoint account can make sense of the dependence of "appearances" on "things-in-themselves."24

-And once we have a two-standpoint account of dependence, we can better articulate a non-symmetrical answer to the question of whether one is "really" free.
-Korsgaard herself, immediately after claiming that "Both interests [of theoretical and practical reason] are rational and legitimate" goes on to say, "Or, if either is privileged, it is the practical" (Korsgaard 1996: 173).
-And this way of articulating the dependency thesis is just what one should expect - and all that is needed - from a two-standpoint theorist.
-Freedom is real, not merely in the sense that it is required from a practical standpoint, but also in the sense that this practical standpoint has priority over the theoretical one.23 The dependency thesis, and the reality of freedom, are both captured in Kant's insistence on "the primacy of . . . practical reason" (5:119-21).
+Given the priority of the practical within both practical and theoretical standpoints, one could say that one is "really" free because, from all of the perspectives one can take on the issue, whenever one considers freedom, one must consider it to have priority over natural causes.
+Korsgaard herself, immediately after claiming that "Both interests [of theoretical and practical reason] are rational and legitimate" goes on to say, "Or, if either is privileged, it is the practical" (Korsgaard 1996a, p.
+173).
+And this way of articulating the grounding thesis is just what one should expect-and all that is needed-from a two-standpoint theorist.
+Freedom is real, not merely in the sense that it is required from a practical standpoint, but also in the sense that this practical standpoint has priority-in both a practical and a theoretical sense-over the theoretical.
+The grounding thesis, and the reality of freedom, are both captured in Kant's insistence on "the primacy of...practical reason" (5:119-21).